fastdemo/autocord/README.md

 * Node.js 22+
 * macOS (Windows port in progress — see above)
-* Discord (stable, PTB, Canary, and/or Development)
+* Discord (Stable, PTB, Canary, and/or Development)

 ## License